CodingPenguin/primealgorithm/README.md

 #Prime Calculate

-A [webapp](http://prime-calculate.lekosfmi.com/) implementation to determine whether an input is prime or composite number
+A [webapp](http://prime-calculate.lekosfmi.com/) implementation to determine whether an input is prime or composite number.

 ### Technology Includes:
 - [Material's UI](http://www.material-ui.com/#/) for the UI/UX